hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 from the authoritative server(s) values SHOULD return an Extended DNS Error (EDE) {RFC8914} EDNS0 option of value (RFC EDITOR: TBD).
-Validating resolvers that choose to ignore a response with an unsupported iterations count (and do not validate the signature) MUST NOT return this EDE option.
+Validating resolvers that choose to ignore a response with an unsupported iteration count (and do not validate the signature) MUST NOT return this EDE option.

 Note that this specification updates [RFC5155] by significantly